below/HelloSilicon/README.md

 ## Chapter 2

-The chagnes from [Chapter 1](https://github.com/below/HelloSilicon#chapter-1) (makefile, alignment, system calls) have to be applied
+The changes from [Chapter 1](https://github.com/below/HelloSilicon#chapter-1) (makefile, alignment, system calls) have to be applied.

 ### Register and Shift